 This function is not available on all TNCs.
-Refer to your machine tool manual.
+Refer to your machine manual.

-17.9 Showing the Workpiece in the Working Space
+17.9 Showing the workpiece blank in the working space

 This MOD function enables you to graphically check the position of the workpiece blank in the machine's working space and to activate work space monitoring in the Test Run mode of operation.